Modern Family logo

 2. There is a Protection Order prohibiting your spouse from locating your address.

-3. Your spouse has tried to locate you through professionals or the last known mailing address to unsuccessful results.
+3. Your spouse has tried to locate you through professionals or the last known mailing address with unsuccessful results.

 4. You intentionally refuse to open the door even when you hear the process server or law enforcement agent knock.